Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-Why is Fluffy Attacking Scruffy?
+When a Cat Attacks a Dog: Why Is Fluffy Attacking Scruffy?

-You may be wondering if you read the title right, yes it's "How to Stop Cats from Attacking Dogs".
+You may be wondering if you read the title right; yes, it's How to Stop Cats From Attacking Dogs.
 We are so used to the image of dogs chasing cats, attacking cats and even eating cats for breakfast, or as a quick dessert, that thinking the opposite sounds really odd.
-Perhaps, this is due to the fact that television shows and newspaper strips are overpopulated by images of canine-to-feline aggression.
-All it takes is watching cartoons boasting Hector chasing Sylvester and Spike chasing Tom, and soon cat-chasing behaviors seem to be normal behaviors just as cats chasing mice.
+Perhaps this is due to the fact that images of canine-to-feline aggression overpopulate television shows and newspaper strips.
+All it takes is watching cartoons boasting Hector chasing Sylvester and Spike chasing Tom, and soon, cat-chasing behaviors seem to be normal behaviors, just as cats chasing mice.
 Yet, what do you do if it's the other way around?
-Wait, did I hear right?
+Wait, did I hear that right?

-Luckily, in many ways dogs and cats behave in the same ways, so it does not take rocket science at times to apply a bit of knowledge in learning theory and apply part of it to cats.
+Luckily, in many ways, dogs and cats behave in the same ways, so it does not take rocket science at times to apply a bit of knowledge in learning theory and apply part of it to cats.
 For a good reason, many dog behaviorists are also cat behaviorists, and interestingly, the number of cat behaviorists is growing at a steady rate and so are shows about dealing with cat behaviors.

-If Rover is being boisterous, rest assured, more likely than not the attack was not unprovoked, Fluffy is just tired and telling the dog to stop.
-Most dogs, are not that great in reading cat body language, or some may care less, so after sending dozens of "leave me alone" signals which go ignored, sweet Snowball may go quickly to plan B and decide to attack rowdy Rover.
+If Rover is being boisterous, rest assured, more likely than not, the attack was not unprovoked, Fluffy is just tired and telling the dog to stop.
+Most dogs are not that great at reading cat body language, or some may care less, so after sending dozens of "leave me alone" signals which go ignored, sweet Snowball may go quickly to plan B and decide to attack rowdy Rover.
 Most cats are by nature aloof, reserved, and some barely accept being pet for more than a few minutes, so it makes sense for kitty to have had enough after your dog has been in her face for more than a handful of minutes!

 How to Stop Your Cat From Attacking Your Dog

-Twiddling your thumbs as you try to figure out why your cat is attacking your dog is pretty useless at this point, you really need to become proactive to prevent trouble.
-Countless dogs get corneal ulcers from being scratched by a cat and a bite can turn quickly infectious.
+Twiddling your thumbs as you try to figure out why your cat is attacking your dog is pretty useless at this point; you really need to become proactive to prevent trouble.
+Countless dogs get corneal ulcers from being scratched by a cat, and a bite can turn quickly infectious.
 Also, a dog may get defensive as well and cause serious harm to your cat.
 You really need to intervene to keep everybody safe.
 So here is what you can do:

-Make sure you create areas that are accessible to Fluffy only so she has a safe place to go and rest assured Fido will not follow.
+Make sure you create areas that are accessible to Fluffy only so she has a safe place to go, and rest assured Fido will not follow.
 A baby gate with a small entrance on the bottom, a cat tree, or a high window perch is all it takes.
 Other options are keeping cat and dog separated when you are not able to supervise.
 While this sounds like common sense, often the most common solutions are bypassed.

 Is your cat stressed by a new dog in the home?
 Have there been recently new changes?
 Cats look pretty much like strong creatures, but they are very sensitive to the slightest changes.
-If your cat is stressed and overreacts, she is over threshold levels and this sort of stress is self-reinforcing.
+If your cat is stressed and overreacts, she is over threshold levels, and this sort of stress is self-reinforcing.

 Basically, since your cat's aggressive behavior works in keeping your cat safe and in making Rover leave, it is reinforcing.
-Basically, your cat thinks that because hissing and scratching keeps her safe and makes your dog leave or makes you come right away to stop the interaction, it needs to be repeated.
-Just think about being in school and dealing with a bully, if every time you scream and try to slap the bully, the bully backs off or your teacher comes readily to your aid, most likely you will continue the screaming and slapping behavior.
+Basically, your cat thinks that because hissing and scratching keep her safe and makes your dog leave or makes you come right away to stop the interaction, it needs to be repeated.
+Just think about being in school and dealing with a bully; if every time you scream and try to slap the bully, the bully backs off or your teacher comes readily to your aid, most likely you will continue the screaming and slapping behavior.

 So to change things around, you need your cat to feel safer and calmer.
 You may find that some over-the-counter products such as a Feliway plug-in or Composure soft chews may help as you try to work on the problem.

-In such a case, it helps to re-direct your cat to a more acceptable form of play.
-When you start noticing the behavior, try to interrupt the interaction and grab kitty's attention by dragging a string with a piece of aluminum foil attached.
+In such a case, it helps to redirect your cat to a more acceptable form of play.
+When you start noticing the behavior, try to interrupt the interaction and grab the kitty's attention by dragging a string with a piece of aluminum foil attached.
 She should go for the new toy since it is a novelty and leave poor Rover alone.

 Cats are prone to a behavioral problem known as cat re-directed aggression.
 Basically, they may see a trigger outdoors, get highly excited and then re-direct on poor Fido, and sometimes, even the owner.
 If this is the case, it helps to block access to windows and prevent the cat from seeing the outdoors.
-Placing kitty in a dark room, will help calm down Cujo-Kitty.
+Placing kitty in a dark room will help calm down Cujo-Kitty.

 Dogs are not the only ones to be possessive; cats can be too!
 Your cat may not be that eager to see Rover putting his face in your cat's food bowl or sniffing her litter box.
 If your cat has never shared the home with a dog, this may be quite annoying to deal with.
-If your cat acts aggressively, whenever your dog approaches any resources (food, toys, sleeping areas, play areas) your cat may be attacking due to possessiveness.
-Make sure you prepare a separate area just for kitty, and do the same for Rover, he can get upset too if kitty approaches his bone or food bowl and it won't be pretty!
+If your cat acts aggressively, whenever your dog approaches any resources (food, toys, sleeping areas, play areas), your cat may be attacking due to possessiveness.
+Make sure you prepare a separate area just for kitty and do the same for Rover; he can get upset too if kitty approaches his bone or food bowl, and it won't be pretty!

 "The biggest problems are related to specific compatibility issues where the dog is too playful and the cat is too fearful [or] a cat that is fearful and aggressive and a dog that does not know how to react."

-Desensitization and counter-conditioning works in cats too!
+Desensitization and counter-conditioning work in cats too!
 Make sure you reward your kitty when she sees Fido and behaves.
 You may need to do this from a safe distance first and then increasingly allow closer encounters.
 If kitty gets nervous at any point, work from a farther distance.

-How to Stop a Cat Attacking a Dog in its Tracks
+How to Stop a Cat Attacking a Dog in Its Tracks

-What to do in the case your cat is actively fighting with your dog and you need to make it stop?
+What to do in the case your cat is actively fighting with your dog, and you need to make it stop?
 As among dog fights, yelling may serve no purpose other than increasing arousal levels in both cat and dog.
 These strategies may prove more helpful:

-- Make a sudden startling loud noise such as banging two pot lids together.
+- Make a sudden, startling loud noise such as banging two pot lids together.